 * SCOP Combi specifies annual efficiency for heating and hot water.

 HYSS utilize solar energy to the maximum.
 The solar heat is primarily used for direct heating of the storage tank.
 This will save operating time for the heat pump and reduce the heat output from the borehole or ground loop.

 Even at low temperatures solar heat is being utilized to increase water temperature thus significantly improving the heat pump efficiency.
-Solar collectors in HYSS is being utilized for far more hours per year than conventional solar heating systems and increases the efficiency even at low temperatures in the solar circuit.
-HYSS can also advantageously utilize solar energy (solar cells) to run circulatory pumps, compressor and other electricity-driven components in the system.
-It is far more easy to achieve a zero-energy or plus-energy house since the amount of energy are less to handle
+Solar collectors in HYSS is being utilized far more hours per year than conventional solar heating systems and increases the efficiency even at low temperatures in the solar circuit.
+HYSS can also with great advantage, utilize solar energy (solar cells) to run fluid pumps, compressor and other electricity-driven components in the system.
+It is far more easy to achieve a zero-energy or plus-energy house since the amount of energy are less to handle.

 To achieve extremely low energy consumption it is important to identify how the households (or house) energy consumption is allocated.
 A common household, consisting of 4 persons, heating and hot water represents 80% of the households total energy consumption.
 The real major savings potential is to enhance the efficiency and reducing energy consumption for heating and hot water.

 Heating and hot water represents 80% of the energy consumption in a house while remaining household accounts for 20%.
 Major savings is achieved by reducing the energy consumption for heating and hot water if the objective is to reduce your total energy consumption.
 To invest in HYSS is an unique opportunity to really cut your energy costs!

 Solar collectors are more efficient than solar cells